-The fact that Accountability ICT works via accounting-based accountability is useful for our analytic purposes, as it allows us to gain some purchase on the systemic effects of accounting-based accountability solutions by exploring whether changes in the availability, or cost, or penetration of ICT have been associated with changes in education system quality and/or proved historically to be binding constraints on education system performance.
-For example, is the rapid acceleration and falling cost of computing power, often summarized using "Moore's Law", in fact associated with changes in education system performance?
-If Accountability ICT is a core part of many attempted accounting-based accountability solutions, then we should expect system performance to be tractable to Moore's Law.
-If, however, a given activity is "Moore's Law resistant" despite many attempts to strengthen accounting-based accountability using ICT, we can take this as suggestive evidence that while technology may make productive improvements, it is unlikely to substantially transform the effective production possibility frontier.
+The fact that Accountability ICT works via accounting-based accountability is useful for our analytic purposes, as it allows us to gain some purchase on the systemic effects of accountingbased accountability solutions by exploring whether changes in the availability, or cost, or penetration of ICT have been associated with changes in education system quality and/or proved historically to be binding constraints on education system performance.
+For example, is the rapid acceleration and falling cost of computing power, often summarized using "Moore's law", in fact associated with changes in education system performance?
+If Accountability ICT is a core part of many attempted accounting-based accountability solutions, and there are indeed many attempted accounting-based accountability solutions, then we should expect system performance to be tractable to Moore's Law.
+If, however, a given activity is "Moore's law resistant" despite many attempts to strengthen accounting-based accountability using ICT, we can take this as suggestive evidence that while technology may make productive improvements, it is unlikely to substantially transform the effective production possibility frontier.
 The next two sections explore the relationship between technology and system performance in education (Section III) and beyond (Section IV), as a way of exploring not just Accountability ICT narrowly but the relationship between accounting-based accountability and system performance more generally.